 I’m a YouTuber.
 I find creating videos my favourite type of content.
 Previously, I’d share my YouTube videos to LinkedIn.
 When I learnt of the new changes, I decided to upload my videos directly.
 See this one here.
 The result?
 I get more views, more comments, more likes, more shares and more people wanting to connect with me.
 So I’m a happy bunny.
 Videos are THE content marketing strategy in 2017 for me.
 So, to see them doing to so well in this last quarter on LinkedIn is pretty exciting.

-Quickly going into obilivion are status updates that merely demonstrate how fantastic you are at your job or knowledgeable you are in your subject matter.
-What’s occuring now is, you can go on LinkedIn and ask random stuff.
+Quickly going into oblivion are status updates that merely demonstrate how fantastic you are at your job or knowledgeable you are in your subject matter.
+What’s occurring now is, you can go on LinkedIn and ask random stuff.
 Like, “What did you watch on TV last night?”
 Yes, seriously.
 It is now ok to ask this.

-Ok, so you’re going to have to test stuff out and you are going to have to stay true to your target audience and brand.
-But, I’m telling you on LinkedIn you’re going to get great engagment by treating it almost like your personal Facebook page without the cat videos.
+Ok, so you’re going to have to test stuff out, and you are going to have to stay true to your target audience and brand.
+But, I’m telling you on LinkedIn you’re going to get high engagement by treating it almost like your personal Facebook page without the cat videos.
 Think more about creating value and establishing common interests between you and your target audience.

-Now storytelling is a type of status update that if you are a regular LinkedIn user or “lurker”, like I was, you’ll have seen a lot more of recently.
-LinkedIn users are sharing real life scenarios to start the conversation.
-They’ll outline the challenges they’ve faced, the solutions, share some real “a ha” moments and and ask for your opinions.
+Now storytelling is a type of status update that if you are a regular LinkedIn user or “lurker” like I was, you’ll have seen a lot more of recently.
+LinkedIn users are sharing real-life scenarios to start the conversation.
+They’ll outline the challenges they’ve faced, the solutions, share some real “a-ha” moments and ask for your opinions.

 There’s a good reason why storytelling is becoming popular.
-It’s interesting and relatable.
-Share your stories and your comments and the reach to people outside your network will increase.
+It’s exciting and relatable.
+Share your stories, and your comments and the reach to people outside your network will increase.
 It’s a great, covert way to showcase your talents.

 One thing I would like to see on the platform, is it becoming more acceptable to promote yourself.
-I believe self promotion type updates, books, events, products promos aren’t always tolerated.
-LinkedIn is still seen very much all about relationship building.
+LinkedIn users don’t tolerate self-promotion style of updates very well.
+The platform is still viewed by many as for formal relationship building.
 Used with caution and finesse, I’d like to see promoting become much more the norm.

 Also, let’s connect on LinkedIn over here.
 Send me a message and share your thoughts on this article.